Teaching History Summer Institute 2015

 The University of Winnipeg

-As part of this partnership, Manitoba Education encourages teachers from grades 5 to 12 to participate in this valuable learning experience.
+This year the Institute is pleased to be in partnership with the Manitoba Museum, the Manitoba Métis Federation, and St. Boniface Museum.
+As part of this partnership, Manitoba Education and Advanced Learning encourages teachers from Grades 5 to 12 to participate in this valuable learning experience.

 Location: 223 Bryce Hall, University of Winnipeg